William Pierce Stubbs

 As an artist, William Pierce Stubbs holds a significant place within maritime art, particularly in the tradition of ship portraiture.
 His paintings provide a vital visual record of New England’s seafaring history during a time of transition from sail to steam.
 His ability to capture the spirit and individuality of each vessel has ensured his legacy among collectors and institutions dedicated to nautical history.
 Today, his work is held in both private collections and museums, appreciated for its historical significance and artistic merit.

-Discover More About William Pierce Stubbs
+Notable Collectors of William Pierce Stubbs